RajuKoushik/traveldiaries-server/Features.md

 # List of features that is already in the Travel Diaries Application

-* Follow other persons
+* Follow other people
-* See the popst of others
+* View posts
 * Upvote Downvote on posts
-* Post infornation
+* Post information

 # List of proposed features need to implement the Travel Diaries Application.

 * Connecting firebase UID with the rest api